kitchoi/ENSO_lib/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ENSO Diagnostic Tool's documentation!
+ENSO Diagnostic Tool's documentation
 ================================================

-.. automodule:: ENSO.ITCZ
+.. automodule:: ENSO.diag
    :members:

 Contents: